curlyfriesplease/modernartsimulator/README.md

 This app simulates the frustration of reading the modern art description prose at modern art galleries, particularly the Pompidou Centre.

+## Setup

+.env needs to be added.
+Copy env.example and add keys for thecatapi and api-ninjas.com

 ## Credits

 - Loading animation by Minesh Mitha https://codepen.io/Minesh93